handangne/UOP_COMP051/README.md

 Comments do not generate machine code.
 The compiler recognizes end of statement by semicolon ";".

+Not all spaces are ignored by the compiler.
+Ex: The spaces in a string literal like "Enter age: " will be printed if the string is output.

 ## 1.4 Errors and Warning
 ### Syntax error
 People make mistakes.
 Programmers thus make mistakes—lots of them.
 One kind of mistake, known as a syntax error, is to violate a programming language's rules on how symbols can be combined to create a program.
 An example is forgetting to end a statement with a semicolon.